Date: Saturday, May 13th, 2017

 Sanction: RUSA Only

 RBA’s Note: New Event for 2017!
 This is NER’s first CT start event and also the start of more mixed terrain offerings.
-As of early February this ride isn’t approved by RUSA but should be soon.
 We greatly thank ride leader Justin for designing the route and running the event.

 Ride Leaders Notes:

 The NER Meshomasic (“Mesh” for short) 117k is a wonderful mixed terrain loop ride that starts and ends at Hartford’s Hanging Hills Brewery and travels to the small town of Willimantic, CT along a mix of paved urban and suburban roads, gorgeous dirt state forest roads, and the crushed gravel surfaces of the Airline and Hop River State Park rail trails.
 This route uses some of the same roads and trails as the Detour de Connecticut, but is a significantly shorter and easier ride.